-Grade Level: 10-12 Course #: 7157 Length: 2 Semesters Credit(s): 1credit per Sem., 2 credits maximum Diploma: Counts as a Directed Elective or Elective for all Diplomas

-Required Prerequisite: Principles of Teaching, will be taken concurrently Child and Adolescent Development examines the physical, social, emotional, cognitive, and moral development of the child from birth through adolescence with a focus on the middle years through adolescence.
+Grade Level: 11 Course #: 7157 Length: 2 Semesters Credit(s): 1 credit per Sem., 2 credits maximum Diploma: Counts as a Directed Elective or Elective for all DiplomasChild and Adolescent Development examines the physical, social, emotional, cognitive, and moral development of the child from birth through adolescence with a focus on the middle years through adolescence.
 Basic theories of child development, biological and environmental foundations of development, and the study of children through observation and interviewing techniques are explored.
 The influence of parents, peers, the school environment, culture and the media are discussed.
-An observation experience up to 20 hours may be required for completion of this course.
+An observation experience of up to 20 hours may be required for completion of this course.
 This course has been approved to be offered for dual credit.
-Students pursuing this course for dual credit are still required to meet the minimum prerequisites for the course and pass the course with a C or better in order for dual credit to be awarded.

-CTE Concentrator A - Education Professions Pathway
+Students pursuing this course for dual credit are still required to meet the minimum prerequisites for the course and pass the course with a C or better in order for dual credit to be awarded.Co-requisite: Principles of Teaching, will be taken concurrentlyCTE Concentrator A - Education Professions Pathway --